 A message is an object type.
 Another example is the generic data object which, as the name suggests, is just data.
 Each node maintains a list of the object types it recognizes and knows how to parse.

 As with messages, objects can contain a payload field.
 A payload must always be filled with another object.
 While parsing an object, a node parses its payload according to its type.
 If the node does not recognize the type, it treats the payload as a generic data object.
 An object type can require a payload to have a certain type.
 Through payloads, objects can nest inside each other, creating a very flexible platform.

-In order to be gossiped and stored in the message tangle, each object must be encapsulated inside a message, either directly as a payload, or indirectly as payload of some other object.
+To be gossiped and stored in the message Tangle, each object must be encapsulated inside a message, either directly as a payload, or indirectly as a payload of some other object.
 Informally, a message with payload type X can be referred to as an X message.